pinellolab/dictys/README.rst

 Tutorials
 =========
 We provide several tutorial for different data types.
 Please download each tutorial folder structure before running.
+Note that these tutorials are not intended to replicate the results in the paper due to differences in software versions, computing platforms, various randomness e.g. in `HOMER genome preparsing<http://homer.ucsd.edu/homer/ngs/peakMotifs.html>`_ or `Pytorch algorithms<https://pytorch.org/docs/stable/notes/randomness.html>`_, etc.

 1. `short-multiome <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/short-multiome>`_: a single-notebook tutorial from data preparation to context specific network analysis on 10x multiome data for human blood.

 2. `full-multiome <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/full-multiome>`_: an extended version of the above tutorial with detailed usage.

+The network analysis tutorials below use the same reconstructed networks as in the paper and are designed to replicate the results.

-3. `analysis-blood <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/analysis-blood>`_: a simple tutorial for context specific and dynamic network analysis on separate scRNA-seq and scATAC-seq quantifications of human blood as in manuscript.
+1. `analysis-blood <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/analysis-blood>`_: a simple tutorial for context specific and dynamic network analysis on separate scRNA-seq and scATAC-seq quantifications of human blood as in manuscript.

 We are organizing more tutorials for release.
 For now, you can explore some of them without technical support on `Zenodo <https://zenodo.org/record/6787658>`_ or `Google Colaboratory <https://colab.research.google.com/drive/1XJFpmAKzub-41QyoD6N_OGUgtbaGtU8g?usp=sharing>`_.
 Note these tutorials are subject to structural change.